CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/GettingStarted-V2.md

 ## Explanation of Components

-1. **Azure AI Foundry** – Provides the foundational infrastructure, including AI models, vector databases, and necessary resources for deploying and managing the RAG pipeline.
+1. **Azure AI Foundry** – Azure AI Foundry provides the foundational infrastructure including AI models, vector databases, and necessary resources for deploying and managing Retrieval-Augmented Generation (RAG) pipelines.
+This platform enables the creation of AI applications that utilize retrieval systems to enhance the accuracy and relevance of AI-generated responses.

+1. **Azure OpenAI**: Azure OpenAI Service provides REST API access to OpenAI's powerful language models and these models integrates with your data, enabling customized and secure interactions.

-1. **Azure OpenAI Models**: Offers pre-trained and customizable large language models for various AI applications.
+1. **Azure OpenAI Models**: Azure OpenAI Models Offers pre-trained and customizable large language models for various AI applications.
 These models allow for powerful AI-driven solutions by generating tailored and contextually relevant content based on well-crafted prompts.

+1. **Azure AI Search**: Azure AI Search, formerly known as Azure Cognitive Search, is an enterprise-ready information retrieval system that allows you to store, index, and search your data, enabling powerful retrieval-augmented generation (RAG) applications and enterprise search engines.

 1. **Visual Studio Code** – Serves as the development environment for building the RAG application, integrating retrieval mechanisms with AI-generated responses.

-1. **Retrieval-Augmented Generation (RAG) Pipeline** – Fetches relevant knowledge from a vector database before generating responses, improving accuracy and relevance.
+1. **Retrieval-Augmented Generation (RAG) Pipeline** – A Retrieval-Augmented Generation (RAG) pipeline enhances AI-generated responses by integrating external knowledge into the generation process.
+It involves retrieving pertinent information from a vector database based on user queries, which is then used to augment the AI's responses, leading to more accurate and contextually relevant outputs.

 1. **Evaluation & Monitoring (Azure AI Foundry)** – Tracks model performance, retrieval accuracy, and response quality, enabling continuous optimization and debugging.

 ## Getting Started with the Lab